Deb Prentice should not be a missionary.

 Deb is frank when she talks about healthcare in her host country: “If I have a heart attack, I’ll probably die.”

 She finds peace in trusting God, but she also recommends thorough preparation before leaving your home country: Bring a year’s supply of medication.
 See if your doctor will let you contact them if you need something overseas.
 Bring a copy of your health records.

 It also helps to talk with missionaries on the field — or even visit — so you can fully anticipate your needs.

-For Paul and Jann, a short-term trip actually relieved any fears.
+For Paul and Jann, a short-term trip actually allayed any fears.
 They discovered that healthcare in Mexico is high-quality and affordable.
 They easily pay out of pocket for their needs.